-Inspect engine air cleaner filter if you are driving in dusty conditions.
+- Inspect engine air cleaner filter if you are driving in dusty conditions.
 Replace filter if necessary.
 An Emission Control Service.
-(See footnote ‡.)
+(See footnote †.)

-- □ Change manual transmission fluid.
+- Change manual transmission fluid.

-- $\Box$ Change transfer case fluid.
+- Change transfer case fluid.

-- □ Change differential fluid.
+- Change differential fluid.

-- □ Inspect the valve lash and adjust if necessary (1.6L Code 6 engine only).
-An Emission Control Service.

-- Inspect propeller shafts and u-joints for looseness and damage (or every 15 months, whichever occurs first).
+Inspect propeller shafts and U-joints for looseness and damage (or every 15 months, whichever occurs first).
 Inspect more frequently if used off-road or for pulling a trailer.
-Tighten u-joint flange bolts if necessary.
+Tighten U-joint flange bolts if necessary.

-- □ Change engine oil and filter (or every 3 months, whichever occurs first).
-An Emission Control Service. - □ Inspect passenger compartment air filter. - □ Rotate tires.
-See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
+- Change engine oil and filter (or every 3 months, whichever occurs first).
+An Emission Control Service. - If Equipped: Inspect passenger compartment air filters. - Rotate tires.
+See Tire Inspection and Rotation on page 5-60 for proper rotation pattern and additional information.
 (See footnote +.)

-☐ Change engine oil and filter (or every 3 months, whichever occurs first).
+Change engine oil and filter (or every 3 months, whichever occurs first).
 An Emission Control Service.

-- □ Change engine oil and filter (or every 3 months, whichever occurs first).
-An Emission Control Service. - □ Inspect passenger compartment air filter. - □ Rotate tires.
-See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
+- Change engine oil and filter (or every 3 months, whichever occurs first).
+An Emission Control Service. - If Equipped: Inspect passenger compartment air filters. - Rotate tires.
+See Tire Inspection and Rotation on page 5-60 for proper rotation pattern and additional information.
 (See footnote +.)

-□ Change engine oil and filter (or every 3 months, whichever occurs first).
+Change engine oil and filter (or every 3 months, whichever occurs first).
 An Emission Control Service.

-- □ Change engine oil and filter (or every 3 months, whichever occurs first).
-An Emission Control Service. - □ Replace passenger compartment air filter. - □ For Two-Wheel-Drive vehicles only: Clean and repack the front wheel bearings (or at each brake relining, whichever occurs first).

-- Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.
+- Change engine oil and filter (or every 3 months, whichever occurs first).
+An Emission Control Service. - If Equipped: Replace passenger compartment air filters. - Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.